List of earthquakes in 1923

-This is a list of earthquakes in 1923.
-Only magnitude 6.0 or greater earthquakes appear on the list.
-Lower magnitude events are included if they have caused death, injury or damage.
-Events which occurred in remote areas will be excluded from the list as they wouldn't have generated significant media interest.
-All dates are listed according to UTC time.
-1923 was a memorable year.
+1923 was a memorable year for earthquakes.
 Among the events was the great Tokyo, Japan earthquake.
 Other destructive earthquakes struck China, Iran, Colombia and Russia.
 The Kamchatka Peninsula, Russia and Japan saw very much activity this year.

+The earthquakes listed here include those of magnitude 6.0 or greater; lower magnitude events are included if they caused death, injury or damage.
+Events which occurred in remote areas are excluded as they would not have generated significant media interest.
+All dates are listed according to UTC time.